surajwarbhe/image_recognition_using_java_maven/Readme.md

 ## Package the project

-Package up the project into a .jar (JAR) file that you can deploy to AWS Elastic Beanstalk by using the following Maven command.
+Package up the project into a .jar (JAR) file that you can deploy to AWS Elastic Beanstalk or local system by using the following Maven command.

     mvn package